Saturday, 30 January 2016.

 As planned, Anna focused on them all week, going on zero dates.
 But… she did chat with Frederick and Christian on a daily basis – during lunch break and such.

 The way Englishmen interact is so different.
 Warm and lively.
 They’re polite.
 Communicative.
-Amazing. 🎯
+It feels pretty awesome. 🎯

 With Frederick, the chats are quite deep.
 Friendly and versatile.
 He seems to be a frank and centered person.
 There’s no talk of meeting up, but their exchange feels soothing.
 Besides, he’s cute.
-Maybe we could be friends.
-There for each other.
-That’s what we’ve been saying anyway.
+Maybe we could be friends who are there for each other.

 With Christian, on the other hand, it’s always so surprising!

-Smart, playful, flirty, witty, but in a very gentlemanly manner.
-Makes Anna laugh all the time. 🥇
+He’s smart, playful, flirty, witty, but in a very gentlemanly way, making Anna laugh all the time.

-He does seem quite eager to get to know me better.
+He seems quite eager to get to know me better.

 Christian asks questions, comments on her replies.
 What an endearing guy… And he keeps promising to come to Finland soon.